ZhengguoGu/RegularizedSCA/README.md

 # For the next update (i.e., v0.5.6) the following functions will be added:
 1. variable selection using index of sparseness.
-2. variable selection using BIC.
-3. variable selection using stability selection
+2. variable selection using stability selection

 # current version:RegularizedSCA v0.5.5 - An R package for regularized simultaneous component based data integration